smcameron/space-nerds-in-space/README.md

   large universe of solar systems.
 * Dock at starbases to repair your ship, buy/sell various commodities, sell mined ore, obtain warp gate tickets, etc.
+* Lua scripting API for mission scenarios.
+* Voice chat
 * And of course, fly around and shoot stuff.
-* Lua scripting API for mission scenarios.

 Note: This game is meant to be played on a LAN with all players in the same room.
 Bandwidth requirements are on the order of 100k/s per client.